Postgraduate Course: Socioeconomic Principles for One Health (INAH11025)

-This component will focus on the data needs and tools for assessing the dual impact of zoonoses on human and animal populations.
-It will provide the necessary skills for estimating this impact alongside the costs of socially appropriate interventions, so as to inform advocacy, priority setting and resource allocation, both in terms of overall resources and cost sharing between medical and veterinary sectors.
-Socio-economic research methods will be explained, including focus groups and questionnaires and the use of participatory approaches with an emphasis on understanding and analysing the socioeconomic context of households and communities affected by zoonotic disease.
+This component will focus on the tools for assessing the dual impact of zoonoses on human and animal populations.
+It will contain tasks and exercises to enable students to build up the necessary skills for estimating this impact alongside calculations of the costs of socially appropriate interventions.
+This information provides a basis for informing advocacy, priority setting and resource allocation, both in terms of overall resources and cost sharing between medical and veterinary sectors.

 Entry Requirements (not applicable to Visiting Students)